-the Australian Government to help young people with their transition to independence.
-The payment can be used for various items and support on how to apply for TILA.
+TILA is a one off payment of up to \$1,500 from the Australian Government to help young people with their transition to independence.
+The payment can be used for various items including moving, buying furniture and white goods, counselling, training and education.

+To be eligible some of the criteria is that you are 15-25 years old and be in, or have been in, formal out-of-home care (on a court order).
+You must have a case worker and a transition to independence plan.
+Your case worker should be able to give you more information and support on how to apply for TILA.
 Not all young people who apply are successful in receiving TILA.

-the end of this booklet.
+The rules and payment of TILA changed on 1 January 2014.
+For state and territory TILA contact details, see the Contact Information at the end of this booklet.

-For more information go to the website: W: www.dss.gov.au/tila/ or send an email tila@dss.gov.au are 15-25 years old and be in, or have been in, You must have a case worker and a transition
+For more information go to the website:

+W: www.dss.gov.au/tila/ or send an email

+E: tila@dss.gov.au

-66 BEING FINANCIALLY INDEPENDENT AND MANAGING MONEY IS AN IMPORTANT PART OF LIFE.
+66 BEING FINANCIALLY

+INDEPENDENT AND MANAGING

+MONEY IS AN IMPORTANT

+PART OF LIFE.
 99